headrotor/masto-pinb/README.md

 # masto-pinb.py
-Mastodon To Pinboard bookmark integration script
+Mastodon To Pinboard bookmark integration script.

 This is a Python script meant to be run repeatedly as a crontab job.
 It reads the latest toots from a [Mastodon](http://mastodon.social) account and bookmarks them in a [Pinboard.in](http://pinboard.in) account.